notgonnaleo/BlazorTabManager/README.md

 # Project Overview

-This Blazor application mimics Salesforce's UI/UX, creating a dynamic Single Page Application (SPA) with tabs and navigation similar to Salesforce’s layout.
+This Blazor application mimics Salesforce's UI/UX, creating a dynamic Single Page Application (SPA) with tabs and navigation similar to Salesforceâ€™s layout.
 The goal is to manage dynamic fragments that represent different pages within the app.
-Here’s how the system is structured:
+Hereâ€™s how the system is structured:

 ## **MainLayout.razor**

 `MainLayout.razor` is the central component of the SPA and is responsible for:

-- Rendering the app’s **navigation sidebar**, which allows users to open different "fragments" (or "tabs").
+- Rendering the appâ€™s **navigation sidebar**, which allows users to open different "fragments" (or "tabs").
 - Displaying the **list of open tabs** within the main content area.
 - Handling the **active tab** logic, updating the main content area based on user interaction:
   - When a user clicks on a tab in the sidebar, the corresponding tab content is displayed.